-Finding the right training plan is very simple if you keep these tips in mind, assures Radhika Meganathan
+Finding the right marathon training plan is very simple if only you keep these tips in mind, assures Radhika Meganathan

 Before the future goals, before the research into ideal diets and comfortable gear, before everything else, comes the training plan, because it’s the only thing that’s going to get you to the finishing line!
 The good news is, there are a lot of successful, customizable training plans available to even the greenest runner to follow without (too much) hassle.
 But which one is yours?
 Here are the factors to be considered while selecting the right training plan for you: